Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: A Variance-Control Lens for Curriculum Learning

-We now connect this bound to curricula defined by a difficulty score $d$ and pacing function $p$.

-\begin{theorem}[Curriculum Learning and Stability (informal)] In an idealized strongly convex setting, the stability radius of SGD scales with the effective gradient variance: sampling schemes that keep $\sigma_t^2$ bounded yield tighter stability bounds.
-Under uniform sampling, $\sigma_t^2$ may drift toward a high-variance regime late in training; curricula induced by difficulty pacing delay this drift by limiting exposure to high-variance examples early and increasing difficulty gradually.
-The full statement and proof are given in Appendix~\ref{sec:appendix_theory_proofs}. \end{theorem}
+\begin{remark}[Curriculum learning and variance control] In an idealized strongly convex setting, the stability radius of SGD scales with the effective gradient variance: sampling schemes that keep $\sigma_t^2$ bounded yield tighter stability bounds.
+Under uniform sampling, $\sigma_t^2$ may drift toward a high-variance regime late in training; sorted curricula induced by a variance-aligned score delay this drift by placing lower-score windows early in the one-pass stream and higher-score windows later. \end{remark}